 While we believe that our relevant subsidiaries currently have surplus and are not insolvent, there can be no assurance that these subsidiaries will be permitted to make distributions in the future in compliance with these restrictions in amounts needed to service our indebtedness.
 Our direct or indirect subsidiaries include the borrowers and guarantors under the Charter Operating and CCO Holdings credit facilities.
 Several of our subsidiaries are also obligors and guarantors under other senior high yield notes.
-Our convertible notes are structurally subordinated in right of payment to all of the debt and other liabilities of our subsidiaries.
-As of March 31, 2007, our total debt was approximately \$19.3 billion, of which approximately \$18.9 billion was structurally senior to our convertible notes.
+As of March 31, 2007, our total debt was approximately \$18.9 billion, of which approximately \$17.9 billion was structurally senior to the Charter Holdings notes.

-In the event of bankruptcy, liquidation or dissolution of one or more of our subsidiary's assets would first be applied to satisfy its own obligations, and following such payments, such subsidiary may not have sufficient assets remaining to make payments to us as an equity holder or otherwise.
+In the event of bankruptcy, liquidation or dissolution of one or more of our subsidiaries, that subsidiary's assets would first be applied to satisfy its own obligations, and following such payments, such subsidiary may not have sufficient assets remaining to make payments to us as an equity holder or otherwise.
 In that event: